The Magical Math of the Universe

 So if an astronaut were out there traveling at 99% of the speed of light (which our technology is far from being able to achieve at the moment), each of his seconds would last 7.1 of our seconds.
 That means that for each 7.1 seconds that passes on Earth, only 1 second would pass for the astronaut, because time is passing over 7 times slower for him than for us.
 This in turn means that 7.1 years would pass on Earth for every year that passed for astronaut, and 71 years would pass on Earth for ever 10 years that passed for him.
 If such an astronaut, traveling at this speed were away 20 years, when he got back to Earth 142 years would have passed on Earth, and everyone he knew before he left would be dead.
 This astronaut would have time traveled 122 years into the future!
 This may seem quite magical, but it is true!
 It shows time travel is possible, but only on a one-way trip to the future—there would be no coming back to our time.

 But how do we know this ‘time dilation’ actually happens?
 We know because we can actually see it happening.
 There are subatomic particles called Muons that normally only exist for about two one-millionths of a second before decaying to other particles.
-When accelerated close to the speed of light in a cyclotron, though, these particles can last for many seconds or even minutes before decaying, showing that time is greatly slowed down for them, by the amount the time dilation equation predicts.
+When accelerated close to the speed of light in a cyclotron, though, these particles can last for close to a full second before decaying, showing that time is greatly slowed down for them, by the amount the time dilation equation predicts.

 Deriving the Time Dilation Equation